zlwym/zlwym.github.io/README.md

 Includes a homepage with the following sections:

-Brief "About Me"
+Brief "About Me",
-Education
+Education,
-Skills
+Skills,
-Experience
+Experience,
-Projects
+Projects,
 Contact Information

 Includes a visualizations page with the following:

-Data Visualization
+Data Visualization,
 Interactive Visualization

 The site can be navigated from the top right corner.
 Return to the home page by clicking on my name.